ajbradburn/FundOfMicroPLabManual/README.md

+# An Introduction to Embedded Systems and Applications
-# Fundamentals of Microprocessors: Assembly for the Raspberry Pi Lab Manual
+## Through the Raspberry Pi

 TODO this should have some simple build information and/or a link to documentation